dakanji/RefindPlus/README-Dev.md

 # RefindPlus
 ## Overview
 RefindPlus is a boot manager for Mac and PC.

-It is a fork of [rEFInd](https://www.rodsbooks.com/refind) that incorporates several fixes and additional features.
+It is a fork of the [rEFInd Boot Manager](https://www.rodsbooks.com/refind) incorporating several fixes and additional features.

 The main development focus is on the following units:
 - **MacPro3,1**: Early 2008 Mac Pro